bosd/odoo-data-flow/docs/core_concepts.md

 This deliberate design ensures clarity and respects Odoo's internal logic.
 Data is not inserted directly into the database; instead, it is loaded by calling Odoo's standard `load` method.
 This ensures that all the business logic, validations, and automations associated with each model are triggered correctly, just as they would be in the Odoo user interface.

-## Post-Import Processing (Workflows)
+## Pre- or Post-Import Processing (Workflows)

-In addition to transforming and loading data, the library provides a powerful **workflow** system for running automated, post-import actions on your records directly in Odoo.
+In addition to transforming and loading data, the library provides a powerful **workflow** system for running automated, actions directly in Odoo.

-This is an advanced feature designed for complex use cases, such as validating a large batch of imported invoices, registering payments, or triggering other specific business logic that needs to happen _after_ the initial data has been loaded.
+This is an advanced feature designed for complex use cases, such as validating a large batch of imported invoices, registering payments, or triggering other specific business logic that needs to happen _before_ or _after_ the initial data has been loaded. (e.g. installing required modules before import.)

 This is handled by the `odoo-data-flow workflow` command, which allows you to run predefined processes on your data.